 Selling on Amazon is a great way to get started.

-Once you know what you’re going to sell, you’ll choose a plan.
-You can pay $39.99/month to sell an unlimited number of products, or pay $0.99 for each item you sell.
+Once you know what you’re going to sell online, you’ll choose a plan.
+You can pay $39.99/month to sell an unlimited number of products online, or pay $0.99 for each item you sell.

 If you’re just starting out, it may be a good idea to use the individual plan as this means you’re only paying transaction fees when you make a sale.
 Otherwise, you’re paying a flat fee regardless of what you sell.
 If you don’t expect to sell 40 items, you’ll waste money.

-Then, register and list your products.
 Use Amazon SEO techniques to improve your product visibility on Amazon.
 It is a search engine just like Google or Bing, that will help you drive traffic to your products.
 After they’re listed, people will be able to buy them.
-But, if they can’t find them with Amazon’s search, you’ll have zero sales.
+But, if they can’t find them with Amazon’s search, you’ll have zero online sales.

 eBay says shoppers are performing more than 250 million searches every day.
 That’s 3,000 searches per second!